argonne-lcf/dlio_benchmark/docs/source/examples.rst

 * For Stage 3, both the model and optimizer are sharded across all the data parallel instances.
 * For Stage 1 and 2 the optimizer is sharded across all the data parallel instances, but the model is sharded only across the first data parallel instance.
 * Pipeline parallelism and ZeRO 3 are not compatiable to each other.

+One can also specify the datatype for the model and optimizer to be saved.
+By default, the model is saved in fp16 and the optimizer in fp32.

+The output log will contain the checkpoint duration and throughput.
+In the final summary.json, `checkpoint_duration` and `checkpoint_io` will be reported.

 .. code-block:: yaml